celphcs30/Resistance-Restraints-Mod-Upgraded/README.md

 ## Release System

+**Sensory Collapser (Automatic):**
+- Automatically releases prisoners when unwaveringly loyal status is removed
+- This occurs when the device successfully triggers Stockholm syndrome (wavering loyalty hediff)
+- Both resistance and will are instantly set to zero at this moment
+- No manual intervention required

+**Other Devices (Manual):**
+- Restraining table, Humiliation cage, and Chemfuel bath require manual release
-Prisoners can be manually released from any restraint device at any time using the "Release prisoner" button on the device's gizmo panel.
-When clicked, a warden will be assigned to remove the restraints and free the prisoner.
-The release process:
+- Use the "Release prisoner" button on the device's gizmo panel
+- A warden will be assigned to remove restraints and free the prisoner

-- Prevents the immobility hediff from being reapplied during release
+- The release process prevents the immobility hediff from being reapplied during release
 - Forces the pawn to get up from the bed once restraints are removed
-- Works on all restraint device types (Restraining table, Humiliation cage, Sensory collapser, Chemfuel bath)
 - Provides audio feedback when buttons are clicked

+## Mod Settings

+Adjustable reduction speed multipliers for each device type (except Sensory Collapser, which uses instant zero):

+- **Restraining Table Multiplier**: 0.1x to 5.0x (default: 1.0x)
+- **Humiliation Cage Multiplier**: 0.1x to 5.0x (default: 1.0x)
+- **Chemfuel Bath Multiplier**: 0.1x to 5.0x (default: 1.0x)

+Changes take effect immediately without reloading.
+Access via Options → Mod Settings → Prisoner Restraints.

 ## Changes from Original

 * Updated for RimWorld 1.6 only (removed support for RimWorld 1.5)
+* **Added will reduction for slavery mechanics** - all devices now reduce both resistance and will proportionally
+* **Sensory collapser instant zero and auto-release** - when unwaveringly loyal is removed, instantly zeros both resistance and will, then automatically releases the prisoner
+* **Mod Settings** - configurable reduction speed multipliers for Restraining Table, Humiliation Cage, and Chemfuel Bath
 * Added Vanilla Nutrient Paste Expanded support (nutrient paste dripper facility)
 * Added Vanilla Chemfuel Expanded support (chemfuel pipe network integration)
 * Implemented proper release system with interrupt handling to prevent hediff reapplication